Skydio/revup/docs/upload.md

 "Branch:" can be specified and all relative topics must specify the same relative branch (or none, in which case it will get set automatically).

+**Update-Pr-Body:**
+: When set to true (default) revup will attempt to update the github PR body whenever the local version has changes.
+When set to false, revup will create PRs with the commit text to start out, but does not attempt to update it again.
+This allows users to use the github UI to edit the PR body without having revup overwrite those changes.

 For each review, the pull request title is the title of the first commit message in that topic, and the body is the body text of the first commit message in that topic.
 A user can also create an empty commit if they